Skip to content

 nano .env

-In the Nano editor, modify the content to reflect the following changes:
+In the Nano editor, modify the content to the following:

 Bash